skulpt/skulpt/CONTRIBUTING.md

 We try to get to pull requests in a very timely way so they don't languish.
 Nothing is more frustrating than a project that just leaves pull requests sitting there for ages.
 Usually we get to them in a one or two days.

-## Using the Jasmine testing framework.
+## How to use the Jasmine testing framework.

 This framework is used to perform unit testing on the exported Skulpt APIs.

+The test may be launched in many browsers and in headless mode.

 You should make sure that these tests run cleanly in addition to the Python suite tests.